riek10/configure-ad/README.md

 <img src="https://github.com/riek10/configure-ad/assets/113129662/7dc0ef21-ff1f-447d-81c0-ec3eb0ed2eab" height="80%" width="80%"/>
 </p>
 <p>
-In step 1 , after creating the VMs necessary for this project i logged into both the Client-1 and DC-1 VMs to enable icmpv4 so the the two machines would be able to communicate with each other.
+In step 1 , after setting up the Virtual Machines necessary for this project i logged into both the Client-1 and DC-1 VMs to enable icmpv4 so the the two machines would be able to communicate with each other.
 After performing this step i tested the connection by running the "ping" command on Client-1 to verify the connection to the DC-1 VM.
 </p>
 <br />